Variational Inference for Deblending Crowded Starfields: The Variational Distribution

-Our factorization instead has a spatial structure.
-First, we partition the full $H \times W$ image into disjoint $R \times R$ tiles. $R$ will be chosen such that the probability of having three or more stars in one tile is small.
-In this way, the cataloging problem decomposes to inferring only a few stars at a time (Section~\ref{sec:nn_archetecture}).
+Our factorization has a spatial structure.
+First, we partition the full $H \times W$-pixel image into disjoint $R \times R$-pixel tiles. $R$ is chosen such that the probability of having three or more stars in one tile is small.
+In this way, the cataloging problem decomposes to inferring only a few stars at a time (Section~\ref{sec:nn_architecture}).